-Using air and a little electricity, heat pumps are based on the same clever technology found in your fridge freezer.
-An electric pump absorbs heat from the air outside and compresses it, so it reaches a high temperature.
+Using air and electricity, heat pumps are based on the same clever technology found in your fridge freezer.
+An electric pump takes heat from the air outside and compresses it, so it reaches a high temperature.
 Then transfers all that lovely heat around your home.

-Right now, the initial cost is quite high, but it’s an emerging technology that is still being developed, and like all new technologies the cost should come down over time.
-And in the long run it is still more cost efficient than a hot water boiler system.
-While the tech is great, it’s still early days and unfortunately, it’s not suitable for all homes.
+Right now, the initial cost is quite high, but grants are available to make them more affordable.
+And the running costs are about the same as a hot water boiler system.
+While the tech is great, it’s not suitable for all homes.
 If you want to speak to our heating advisers about our heat pump options, just get in touch so we can see if it’s right for you.

 2. Hydrogen boilers

-The next best thing to a boiler powered by natural gas is a hydrogen boiler, which is very similar, and the UK government is planning to bring these in gradually.
-The first phase will be introducing a 20% hydrogen blend into the UK mains supply, which won’t be until 2028 at the earliest – and any boiler you buy now should be ready for that.
-In fact, all boilers sold by British Gas today are hydrogen-blend ready, so you don’t need to worry about replacing it once the switch comes.
+Hydrogen boilers haven’t actually been developed yet, but they could one day replace natural gas boilers.
+The UK government is currently considering bringing them in gradually once they become available – but it’s by no means a definite plan.
+If it does go ahead, the first phase would be to introduce a 20% hydrogen blend into the UK’s mains gas supply.
+This won’t happen until 2028 at the earliest – and existing boilers should be ready for that.
+In fact, all boilers sold by British Gas today are hydrogen-blend ready, so you shouldn’t need to worry about replacing them if and when the switch comes.

-There are some differences due to the way hydrogen burns, but hydrogen boilers are similar to what we all know and love.
+There are some differences due to the way hydrogen burns, but hydrogen boilers would be similar to what we all know and love.
 Except better for the environment!
-The good news is that they cost roughly the same as the equivalent gas boilers.
+The good news is that they’d cost roughly the same as the equivalent gas boilers.
 So they have great potential, but actually the switch to hydrogen is actually still quite a long way off so it’s not an option today.

 3. Our A-rated boilers

-And so if you need to replace your boiler in the next few years, you want to make sure you get a new one that is as efficient as it can be.
-We only install the latest A-rated boilers, and by having one of these to heat up your home, it’ll be better for the environment and your wallet too.
+If you need to replace your boiler in the next few years, you want to make sure you get a new one that is as efficient as it can be.
+All the boilers we install are A-rated for efficiency, so by having one of these to heat up your home will be better for the environment and your wallet too.

 Upgrading your boiler to a more energy-efficient model is just one way of living more sustainably, but there are loads more.
 You can do it by changing the way you use energy.
 Switching off your TV or unplugging your chargers are just some of the tips that can help you save energy - and reduce your bills too.

-If you’re wondering what the right choice for you would be, our heating advisers are on hand to talk to you about your options, the future of hydrogen and give you more info on air source heat pumps.
-And all our boilers are A-rated for efficiency and hydrogen-blend ready – so any new boiler you buy from us will be all ready for the changes to the energy mix when they come.
+If you’re wondering what the right choice for you would be, our heating advisers are on hand to talk to you about your options.
+And as all our boilers are A-rated for efficiency and hydrogen-blend ready, if you buy a new boiler from us you should be all ready for any changes to the energy mix if and when they come.
 Get your free quote today.